eazytrainingfr/kubernetes-training/tp-1/README.md

 terraform apply --auto-approve
 ```

+4. Once the execution of the terraform apply command is complete, open the newly created infos_ec2.txt file to retrieve the public IP of EC2

 to delete all resources
 ```
-terraform apply --auto-approve
+terraform destroy --auto-approve
 ```

-4. Once the execution of the terraform apply command is complete, open the newly created infos_ec2.txt file to retrieve the public IP of EC2